S1.3.1

 |---|---|---|

 The Bohr model helps introduce discrete energy levels, but it only goes so far.
-Electrons are not tiny planets moving around the nucleus in fixed circular paths.
-In the quantum mechanical model, we talk about where an electron is likely to be found, rather than the exact path it takes.
+Electrons are not tiny planets moving in fixed circular paths.
+In the quantum mechanical model, we talk about where an electron is likely to be found rather than the exact path it follows.

 A sublevel is a subdivision of a main energy level containing orbitals of a particular type.
-Within a given main level, the sublevels s, p, d and f have successively higher energy.
-The number of sublevel types available in a main level equals n: for n = 1 only s is available; for n = 2, s and p; for n = 3, s, p and d; for n = 4, s, p, d and f.
+Main energy levels split into s, p, d and f sublevels, with successively higher energy within a given main level.
+The number of sublevel types available in a main level equals : for only s is available; for , s and p; for , s, p and d; for , s, p, d and f.

 An s orbital is an atomic orbital with spherical symmetry around the nucleus.
 Higher s orbitals are larger on average, but for IB shape recognition the key point is simple: s is spherical.

 A p orbital is an atomic orbital with two lobes on opposite sides of the nucleus, often described as dumbbell-shaped.
 A p sublevel contains three p orbitals, oriented along the x, y and z axes.
-These are commonly labelled pₓ, pᵧ and p_z.
-The shape is the same in each case; only the direction changes.
+These are commonly labelled , and .
+Each orientation has the same shape, just pointing in a different direction.

-An electron configuration is a notation that shows how the electrons in an atom or ion are arranged in orbitals and sublevels.
-It matters because the outer, or valence, electrons strongly influence chemical properties.
+An electron configuration is a notation that shows how the electrons of an atom or ion are arranged in orbitals and sublevels.
+It matters because the outer, or valence, electrons have a strong influence on chemical properties.

 For a given electron configuration and chemical environment, each orbital has a particular energy.
 Each orbital can hold a maximum of two electrons.
 The number of orbitals in each sublevel is fixed: